Main menu

 Challenge: Confusion About Roles

-Without clear roles, team members may duplicate effort or avoid responsibility.
+Without clear roles, team members may do the same work twice or avoid responsibility.

 Solution: Clearly define roles at the start.
-Use tools like a RACI chart (Responsible, Accountable, Consulted, Informed) to clarify responsibilities.
+Use tools like a RACI chart (Responsible, Accountable, Consulted, Informed) to make responsibilities clear.

 Challenge: Poor Communication